Kharacternyk/pacwall/README.rst

 .. image:: screenshot.png

 ``pacwall.sh`` is a shell script that changes your wallpaper to the dependency graph of installed packages.
 Each package is a node and each edge indicates a dependency between two packages.
 The explicitly installed packages have a distinct color (orange by default).
-The dependencies of type *X provides Y* are represented as an edge with an inverted arrow that points towards *Y* (applies only to Arch).
+The packages that are not explicitly installed and not directly required by any other package ("orphans") have a distinct color, too (blue by default, *applies only to Arch*).
+The dependencies of type *X provides Y* are represented as an edge with an inverted arrow that points towards *Y* (*applies only to Arch*).

 An `AUR package`_ is available.